yogadewanto/Ocean-Governance-Accounts-Research/README.md

-# Ocean Accounts for BBNJ Implementation
+# Ocean Governance Account

-A technical research paper examining how Ocean Accounts can support the BBNJ Agreement's Clearing-House Mechanism, with interactive visualizations and PDF export capabilities.
+A review research paper to develop governance accounting within the Ocean Accounts framework.
+Plan to have interactive visualizations and PDF export capabilities.

 ## Research Focus

-This paper analyzes the potential integration of Ocean Accounts methodology with the BBNJ Agreement's Clearing-House Mechanism (CHM).
+This paper analyses the potential development of a standardised framework of governance accounts in the ocean accounting system.  integration of Ocean Accounts methodology with the BBNJ Agreement's Clearing-House Mechanism (CHM).
 The research examines technical synergies between existing Ocean Accounts frameworks and CHM implementation requirements:

 - **Spatial Architecture**: Three-dimensional geographic reference systems for consistent BBNJ reporting
 - **Resource Tracking**: Flow accounting for marine genetic resource utilization chains